-We can only pray that open criticism of the kind we attempt in this paper, however misguided or resented, might encourage a re-visioning of this society's politics, in a deeply-needed questioning of what it means to be Korean, human, and sentient.
-We seek the restoration of a translucent vision that will again honor perennial values of Goodness, of Beauty, and of Truth.
-One senses that such an authentic vision once thrived in the paleolithic site of Jeongok-ri.
+We can only pray that open criticism of the kind attempted in this paper, however misguided or resented, might encourage a re-visioning of the society's politics, in a deeply-needed questioning of what it means to be Korean, human, and sentient.
+We seek the restoration of a translucent vision that again honors perennial values of Goodness, of Beauty, and of Truth.
+One senses that such authentic placemaking once thrived in the paleolithic site of Jeongok-ri.